-In this Ezoic and affiliate earnings report for my niche sites, I talk about the October 2023 income of my own portfolio of sites and costs, how I’ve finally been able to stop the decline in traffic, and what I’m going to do to increase the blog revenue again, now that we’re in a recession.
+In this Ezoic and affiliate earnings report for my niche sites, I talk about the October 2023 income of my own portfolio of sites and costs, how I’ve finally been able to stop the decline in traffic, and what I’m going to do to increase blog revenue again, now that we’re in a recession.

 Here is my full P&L with actual blogging costs and what I spent on tools, plus a few insights on how I’m using Google Search Console and Datastudio to find the 20% of posts that I need to upgrade.

 Grab all of my blogging secrets and templates here

 This month was still about reducing costs and switching from entity SEO to semantic SEO and using AI more efficiently in my processes.